Steven Gundry: Nutritionist

-Criticisms
+Reception

 Lectins

+Gundry sells supplements that he claims protect against the damaging effect of lectins.
+Gundry's claims supporting the efficacy of the what he calls "dangerous" lectins have been thoroughly rebuked and rejected by the scientific community.

-T. Colin Campbell, a biochemist and advocate for plant-based diets, states that The Plant Paradox contains numerous unsupported claims and denies that it makes a "convincing argument that lectins as a class are hazardous."
+T. Colin Campbell, a biochemist and advocate for plant-based diets, states that The Plant Paradox contains numerous unsupported claims, and refutes that it makes a "convincing argument that lectins as a class are hazardous."
+Campbell also commented that "even more egregious are the wild claims he makes with no referencing at all, which is most of the text...
+Sometimes it almost seems like this author is just making things up that sound good".

 Robert H. Eckel, an endocrinologist and past president of the American Heart Association, argues that Gundry's diet advice contradicts "every dietary recommendation represented by the American Cancer Society, American Heart Association, American Diabetes Association and so on" and that it is not possible to draw any conclusions from Gundry's own research due to the absence of control patients in his studies.
-Writing in New Scientist, food writer and chef Anthony Warner notes that Gundry's theories "are not supported by mainstream nutritional science" and that evidence of the benefits of high-lectin containing diets "is so overwhelming as to render Gundry’s arguments laughable".
+Writing in New Scientist, food writer and chef Anthony Warner notes that Gundry's theories "are not supported by mainstream nutritional science" and that evidence of the benefits of high-lectin-containing diets "is so overwhelming as to render Gundry's arguments laughable".

-Harriet Hall of Science-Based Medicine has noted that Gundry's alleged evidence for the benefits of a lectin-free diet are anecdotal and meaningless as there are no studies with control groups in the medical literature to support his claims.
-Hall concluded that Gundry is not a reliable source of medical information and the lectin foods "Gundry prohibits are part of a science-based healthy diet.
+Harriet Hall of Science-Based Medicine has noted that Gundry's alleged evidence for the benefits of a lectin-free diet is anecdotal and meaningless as there are no studies with control groups in the medical literature to support his claims.
+Hall concluded that Gundry is not a reliable source of medical information and asserts that "the lectin foods that Gundry prohibits are part of a science-based healthy diet.
 Avoiding them might lead to inadequate nutrition."

-Supplements

-Gundry sells supplements that he claims protect against the damaging effect of lectins.
-Although Today's Dietician acknowledges evidence that consuming lectins in some raw foods like kidney beans can be harmful, it concludes that "preliminary studies have revealed potential health benefits of lectin consumption and minute evidence of harm."
+Mario Kratz of Red Pen Reviews gave Gundry's book The Plant Paradox an overall score of 49% and a 29% score for scientific accuracy.
+Kratz stated that the book's strong claim that a lectin-free diet can prevent and reverse most chronic diseases is not supported by scientific evidence.
+He also commented that the book makes an unusual claim that consumption of fruit leads to obesity and weight gain which is not supported by any evidence and is contradicted by cohort and experimental studies which show an inverse association.
+Kratz concluded that "while the diet recommended in The Plant Paradox probably has general health benefits for people who can stick with it, it's not clear whether avoiding common dietary lectins is beneficial".

+Although Today's Dietitian acknowledges that consuming raw beans, which contain lectins, could be harmful, it concludes that "it would be nonsensical for any dietetics professional to recommend a lectin-free diet."